marklogic-community/corb2/README.md

 jasypt.algorithm=PBEWithMD5AndTripleDES #(If not specified, default is PBEWithMD5AndTripleDES) jasypt.password=passphrase
 ```

+#### com.marklogic.developer.corb.HostKeyDecrypter
+HostKeyDecrypter uses internal server identifiers to generate a private key unique to the host server.
+It then uses that private key as input to AES-258 encryption algorithm.
+Due to the use of AES-258, it requires JCE Unlimited Strength Jurisdiction Policy Files.
+Note: certain server identifiers used may change in cases of driver installation or if underlying hardware changes.
+In such cases, passwords will need to be regenerated.
+Encrypted passwords will be always be unique to the server they are generated on.

+Encrypt the password as follows:
+`java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.HostKeyDecrypter encrypt clearText`

+To test if server is properly configured to use the HostKeyDecrypter:
+`java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.HostKeyDecrypter test`

 #### URIS\_BATCH\_REF
 If a module, including those specified by PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE have an external or global variable named URIS\_BATCH\_REF, the variable will be set to the first item in the sequence or ValueIterator returned by URIS-MODULE.
 This means that, when used, the URIS-MODULE must return a sequence or ValueIterator with the special string value first, then the URI count, then the sequence of URIs to process.